-A conversion funnel is the name of technique used to break down the various stages that a person goes through to “convert” from one state to another – this could be converting a visitor to your site into a newsletter subscriber, or a newsletter subscriber or a customer, or a twitter follower into a someone who has made an enquiry… It’s a journey, a decision making process, that the individual goes through and, by mapping it out, marketers can better understand & sort their potential customers according to where they are in the cycle.
+A conversion funnel is just a way of describing the individual stages that a person goes through to “convert” from one state to another – this could be converting a visitor to your site into a newsletter subscriber, or a newsletter subscriber or a customer, or a twitter follower into a someone who has made an enquiry… It’s a journey, a decision making process, that the individual goes through and, by mapping it out, marketers can better understand & sort their potential customers according to where they are in the cycle.

 There are numerous models and versions of conversion funnel with assorted acronyms but they generally all follow the same formula.
 The same process applies to downloading a PDF as it does to buying a car.

 - Interest / Consideration